 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

-4 to 11 March 2024
+4 to 11 March

 Also read: horse riding in Argentina

 Today we ride to Salto De Agrio, here the river free falls over a basalt lip into the lagoon below; a fantastic view.
 We will have lunch in the caldera.
 You will be amazed at the rumble of the water as it falls.
-We’ll even have the chance to swim here, truly an experience you'll never forget.
-We’ll ride through lots of Araucarias (or Monkey Puzzle) trees, which grow up to 80 m tall.
+We’ll likely have the chance to swim here, truly an experience you'll never forget.
+We’ll ride through Araucarias (or Monkey Puzzle) trees, which grow up to 80 m tall.
 The female trees produce cones with edible nuts inside, similar to pine nuts.
 However, the trees have razor sharp leaves, so beware!
-As we ride to the camp, a local grass-fed Patagonian lamb on a stick is already in the making for us all to enjoy.
+As we ride to the camp, a local grass-fed Patagonian lamb on a spit is already in the making for us all to enjoy.

 On day 5 it’s time to cross another beautiful valley, which in winter is usually covered by snow, but is summer is an incredible natural pasture for more cattle to graze in.
 This ride will take 5 hours and the only way to get here is by horse.
-There is also a great treat waiting for us at the camp; a private natural hot spring for us to have a dip in!
+There is also a great treat waiting for us at the camp; a private natural hot-spring for us to have a dip in!
 Each night spent here, you’ll feel as if you’re the first person ever to set foot in this beautiful place.

 As we leave Patagonias wild nature behind, we still have a great and long day of riding ahead before we reach civilisation again.
 In the morning, we will ride for 4 hours until we reach out lunch spot next to Maloñehue.
 An incredible mountain which used to be a strategic place where pre-Columbian inhabitants used to keep an eye on groups of horses coming from north during the invasion of Spanish conquistadors.
 The views from up here are absolutely jaw dropping.
 After lunch, we ride down the mountain and come across ruins of the “conquest of the desert” and a monolith.
 Stone arrowheads, bullets, copper uniform buttons and many other traces of the invasion are still found every now and then.

-4 to 11 March and 14 to 21 December 2024
+14 to 21 December

 Start and end location Neuquen airport